 The music education scholarships are merit based and are determined by the music education admissions committee from a review of all application materials and the interview/audition.
 They are awarded per credit.

 Student loans come in two basic types, federal and private (alternative).
 Federal student loans available to music education graduate students include the federal Direct Unsubsidized Loan and the federal Direct Graduate PLUS Loan.
-The maximum amount students can borrow in the Unsubsidized Loan is $20,500 per year (summer, fall, and spring).
+The maximum amount students can borrow in the Unsubsidized Loan is $20,500 per year divided between summer, fall, and spring.
+If the Unsubsidized Loan isn’t enough to pay for your expenses, then you can apply for the following:

-Since the music education academic year consists of three semesters instead of two, music education students often find that $20,500 doesn’t meet their financial needs for the entire year.
-Once the $20,500 in the Unsubsidized Loan has been used (usually in the fall), students can apply for a Direct Grad PLUS Loan or a private educational loan (also known as an alternative loan).
 These two loans are based on a student’s credit.
-Students with no credit may still be eligible for the Grad PLUS but not for private loans.
+Students with no credit may still be eligible for the Grad PLUS, but not for private loans.
 Students with bad credit won’t be eligible for either.
 If that’s the case, students can apply for both loans with a credit-worthy endorser.
 Please note that interest rates are better for private loans if a student applies with a credit-worthy endorser.
+The maximum a student can take out on either of these loans is the cost of attendance minus other financial aid.

-Students must sign the award letter in order to receive the Direct Unsubsidized Loan.
-Loans cannot be processed after the student withdraws or goes on a leave of absence if the award letter has not been signed.
+Students must accept the award in Net Partner in order to receive the Direct Unsubsidized Loan.
+Loans cannot be processed after the student withdraws or goes on a leave of absence if the loan has not been accepted.

 Tuition Payment Plan

-This plan allows students to pay expenses in monthly installments, rather than paying all at once or borrowing funds.
+The Tuition Management Systems (TMS) plan allows students to pay expenses in monthly installments, rather than paying all at once or borrowing funds.
 Since it is not a loan, the tuition payment plan carries no interest payments or other fees beyond its one-time startup fee.
-There are plans for just one semester and plans for the entire academic year.
-Please note: the tuition payment plan is not available in the summer except for a one-time credit card payment.
+Payment plans are per semester and are only available for fall and spring semesters.
+There is no payment plan for summer.
+To sign up for the TMS plan, please go to www.bostonconservatory.afford.com.
+For more information, students may also contact the Bursar's Office at firstname.lastname@example.org or 617-747-2165.

 Boston Conservatory has two on-campus work programs, Federal Work-Study and Conservatory Employment.
 Federal Work-Study is available only to students who fill out the FAFSA and show need.
 Work-study is a financial aid award.
 Priority for work-study goes to full-time students.